hayata-yamamoto/python-fastapi-testing-with-moto-and-pynamodb/README.md

-# Example Code of moto-based DynamoDB with FastAPI
+# Example code of moto-based DynamoDB with FastAPI

 Japanese version is [here]().